amnry/Iterative-Wavefront-shaping-Algorithms/README.md

 # Genetic-Algorithm
-Python code for simulation and application of various algorithms; used in focusing light through scattering media.
+Python code for simulation and application of various algorithms; used in focusing of light through scattering media.